 Glossary of Terms

 This is a list of common terms and definitions associated with the LGBTQ+ community.
 This is by no means an exhaustive list!
 We want to recognize that terminology can change over time.
 There is an incredible amount of varying identities within the LGBTQ+ community that often times a term does not adequately capture all associated identities or individuals within.
 Always listen for how a person self-identifies and respect their own use of terminology.
-Information on this page has been modified from resources created by the Human Rights Campaign, It’s Pronounced Metrosexual, and GLAAD.
+Information on this page has been modified from resources created by the Human Rights Campaign, It’s Pronounced Metrosexual, the Safe Zone Project, and GLAAD.

 Biphobia – A range of negative attitudes including fear, anger or hatred toward people who identify as bisexual or pansexual.
 These negative attitudes are often rooted in bias, prejudice, and intolerance which can lead to discriminatory practices.